androidAppGuard/SQDroid/README.md

 + uiautomator: pip install uiautomator2==2.16.3<br>
 + lxml: pip install lxml==4.6.3<br>

 The above version of the software has been tested in our experiment.
-We use Pyinstalller to bundle the Q-testing project into an executable file that can be run in Linux.
-You don't need to install the tool or any other python dependencies; just download all the project source code is enough.
-The application under test can be installed in a physical phone connected to a computer, or in an Android virtual machine, where API level 19 (4.4) has been tested.<br>
+Our code for the SQLDroid testing tool is all open source, we hope that relevant researchers in the field of automated GUI testing can be benefited.
+The application under test can be installed in a physical phone connected to a computer, or in an Android virtual machine, where API level 19 (4.4) has been tested. <br>

 # Usage
 ## Semantic state sequence data requirements